 If you run your business for yourself and you are prepared to take complete responsibility for its success or failure, you can define yourself as self-employed.

 Many self-employed people are classed as sole traders by HMRC and registered as such.
-However, those who have entered into working partnerships, or who employee themselves within their own limited company, also fall into the self-employed category.
+However, those who have entered into working partnerships, or who employ themselves within their own limited company, also fall into the self-employed category.

-You may be a contractor – eg, work for a company or client on a short or fixed term basis – or you may work for an agency.
+You may be a contractor – eg, work for a company or client on a short or fixed-term basis – or you may work for an agency.